 People started drying apricots centuries ago when they noticed a need to preserve them for a long time.
 First of all, dried apricots were produced and supplied by the countries where it is warm and sunny for more than half of the year.
-Not much has changed till present.
+Not much has changed until the present.

 Maybe they don’t have as many vitamins as the fresh ones, but they have a lot more minerals: potassium, magnesium, calcium, iron, and phosphorus.
 They are also very rich in organic acids and pectin’s which are effectively deducing heavy metals and radionuclides from the body.

 The sweetness of the dried apricot is largely due to big quantities of glucose, sucrose and fructose.

 How to Choose the Best Dried Apricots?

 Nowadays we have a vast choice of dried apricots available on the market.
 How do you not get lost among all that variety and choose a good product that you will benefit from?
 Pay attention to the following characteristics:

 Smell.
 The orange dried apricots have almost no smell.
 Natural, brown dried apricots have the smell of apricots, sometimes it is similar to the sweet smell of a melon.
 It can stay on a table for a while and you will still smell it.

 Tactile sensations.
 Oily.
 So they don’t stick together, they are covered with oil.
-Special machines which pack apricots at the manufacturing plant, wash them and add some oil before packaging.
+Special machines that pack apricots at the manufacturing plant, wash them and add some oil before packaging.
 Good dried fruits shouldn’t shine or be too greasy, if it’s the case then the product is not of the best quality.